 Bernie joined the lab in 2010 with a background in molecular biology and Drosophila genetics.
 Her current projects involve flight assays and fiber mechanics of a fly with a mutation responsible for a human muscle disease known as inclusion body myopathy-3.
 She is also involved in the investigation into the role of the myosin heavy chain converter region, asking how the alternate converter exons affect the mechanical properties of flight muscle.
 She created a construct that contains the cDNA version of the indirect flight isoform of myosin heavy chain to use for transgenics and a version of this construct that is labeled with a FLASH tag.
 Bernie has a MS degree from Rutgers University and has past experience at the Cancer Institute of New Jersey and the New York State Department of Health as well as four years of experience using Drosophila to study developmental biology.

 Leah joined the lab as a research technician in 2015.
-She received her BS in Chemistry with a minor in Biology from the Massachusetts College of Liberal Arts, where she was involved in STEM peer tutoring and was a member of the womenís lacrosse team.
-Leah is currently learning dissection and will be running muscle mechanics experiments for multiple projects in the near future.
+She received her BS in Chemistry with a minor in Biology from the Massachusetts College of Liberal Arts, where she was involved in STEM peer tutoring and was a member of the women's lacrosse team.
+Leah is testing the muscular effects of actin point mutations in collaboration with Lab of Dr. Anthony Cammarato.

-Joy is a junior at RPI majoring in pre-medical Biochemistry & Biophysics.
-She recently joined the Swank lab in Spring 2016 under Chris's mentorship.
+Joy is a senior co-terminal at RPI majoring in pre-medical Biochemistry & Biophysics.
+She joined the Swank lab in Spring 2016 under Chris's mentorship.
 Her work included investigating improvements into the wing stroke amplitude techniques.
-Her current project explores the effects of the R249D mutation associated with familial hypertrophic cardiomyopathy.
+Her current project explores the effects of the S532D mutation associated with the development of dilated cardiomyopathy in humans.
 Outside of the lab, Joy is an active member in Greek life, Global Medical Brigades and RPI's Weightlifting Club.

 |Click here to see previous lab members.|